 The Samuels family claims the title of oldest bourbon family still going strong.
 Prior to 1840, the Samuels family did not produce bourbon commercially.

 It wasn't until T.W.
-Samuels (grandson to Robert Samuels who created the "secret" family recipe) came along and constructed a distillery at Samuels Depot, Kentucky that the family made a business of bourbon.
+Samuels (grandson of Robert Samuels who created the "secret" family recipe) came along and constructed a distillery at Samuels Depot, Kentucky that the family made a business of bourbon.

 In 1943, after a break during Prohibition, Bill Samuels Sr. burned that famous family recipe.
 Bill Sr. wanted to create a bourbon... without the bitterness, and so he did: Maker's Mark.
 The company is now in the hands of his son, Bill Samuels Jr., who continues the family bourbon tradition today.